-Self-functioning impairments can include:
+Self-functioning impairments

 - Self-direction: They may have unrealistic standards for behaviour related to their reluctance to pursue goals, take personal risks, or engage in new activities involving interpersonal contact.